Hero background

 Our purpose is to transform unequal power structures and support violence prevention efforts to thrive in a rapidly changing world – through research, learning, creative communications and policy advocacy.

-We use strategic communications to ensure that evidence reaches the right people and implement accessible and inclusive campaigns to educate and inspire our communities.
+We use strategic communications to make sure evidence reaches the right people – and create campaigns that educate and inspire.

-We provide holistic support and education to organisations and individuals to become leaders for social change.
+We provide holistic support and education to help organisations and individuals become leaders for social change.
+We offer strategic advice and technical support across gender equality, VAWG prevention, and Diversity, Inclusion and Belonging (DIB).

 What are the benefits for employees?